Skip to main content

 A tort is a wrong against an individual.
 Torts may be classified as either intentional or unintentional.

-• Intentional torts include assault and battery, false imprisonment, defamation of character, invasion of privacy, fraud, and embezzlement.
+- Intentional torts include assault and battery, false imprisonment, defamation of character, invasion of privacy, fraud, and embezzlement.

-• Unintentional torts are commonly referred to as negligence.
+- Unintentional torts are commonly referred to as negligence.
 In order to be successfully claimed, negligence must consist of four elements: duty, breach of duty, causation, and damages.

 INTENTIONAL TORTS

-Assault is doing or saying anything that makes people fear they will be touched without their consent.
-The key element of assault is fear of being touched, for example, threatening to force a resistant patient to get out of bed against their will.
-Battery is touching a person without consent, whether or not the person is harmed.
-For battery to occur, unapproved touching must take place.
-The key element of battery is lack of consent.
+Assault is doing or saying anything that makes people apprehend harmful or offensive contact without their consent.
+The key element of assault is apprehension of contact, for example, threatening to force a resistant client to get out of bed against their will.

-• Moving a protesting client from one place to another
+- Moving a protesting client from one place to another

-• Forcing a client to get out of bed to walk
+- Forcing a client to get out of bed to walk

-• In some states, performing blood alcohol tests or other tests without consent
+- In some states, performing blood alcohol tests or other tests without consent

 False imprisonment is a tort offense that involves restraining or confining a competent person against their will.
 Some examples of false imprisonment are:

-• Restraining (physically, pharmacologically, etc.) a client for non–medically approved reasons
+- Restraining (physically, pharmacologically, etc.) a client for non–medically approved reasons

-• Detaining an unwilling client in the hospital, even after the client insists on leaving
+- Detaining an unwilling client in the hospital, even after the client insists on leaving

-• Detaining a person who is medically ready for discharge for an unreasonable period of time
+- Detaining a person who is medically ready for discharge for an unreasonable period of time

-Invasion of privacy includes intruding into aspects of a patient’s life without medical cause.
+Invasion of privacy includes intruding into aspects of a client’s life without medical cause.
 Invasion of privacy is a legal issue separate from violations of HIPAA’s privacy rule due to the fact that invasion of privacy goes beyond protected health information.

 Fraud includes deceitful practices in healthcare and can include the following:

-• False promises
+- False promises

-• Upcoding (such as billing group treatment sessions as individual therapy)
+- Upcoding (such as billing group treatment sessions as individual therapy)

-• Insurance fraud
+- Insurance fraud

 It is the legal responsibility of all healthcare professionals to uphold a certain standard of care.
 This standard is generally measured against an established norm of what other similarly trained professionals would do if presented with a comparable situation.